 Paws 4 Fun LLC

-Dogs already “speak” a language; it is Dog Body Language (DBL).
-Most dogs are very skilled at reading Dog Body Language and using DBL to communicate with other dogs.
-It is their first language, the language they learned from their mother and litter mates.
+Dogs already “speak” a language; it is dog body language.
+Most dogs are very skilled at reading body language and using it to communicate with other dogs.
+It is their first language, the language they learned from their mother and littermates.

 We want them to understand English.
-But you must remember that no matter how skilled they become at understanding English, Dog Body Language is their mother tongue and their most fluent language.
+But you must remember that no matter how skilled they become at understanding English, body language is their mother tongue and their most fluent language.

-In my class I teach both languages.
+In my class, to capitalize on this, I teach two languages - English and a form of body language I call gesture cueing (GC).
 When your hands are busy, if your dog understands English, you can still communicate with your dog.
-When you become skilled at DBL and are in an extremely noisy environment, or at a distance from your dog, you can communicate with her through hand signals.
-When she gets old and gray and a bit hard of hearing, you will still be able to communicate clearly with her.
+When you become skilled at GC and are in an extremely noisy environment, or at a distance from your dog, you can communicate with her through hand signals.
+When she gets old and gray and a bit hard of hearing, you will still be able to communicate clearly with her using GC.

 Just like the child above, our dogs, though good at reading body language, need precise, consistent signals at first in order to understand what we are saying.
 Your signals must be given correctly, and exactly the same way each time.
 After thousands of repetitions, you can get sloppy and your dog will still understand you.
 But in the beginning, you must be precise every time.